iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> There is no value in anything until it is finished.
+> To live outside the law, you must be honest.
 >
-> — Genghis Khan
+> — Bob Dylan

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->